jsshargel/SEIM-Azure-Sentinel/README.md

 # SIEM Lab Monitoring Real-Time Attacks Using Microsoft(Azure) Sentinel
+- The goal of this lab is to create a Virtual Machine in Azure and then make it extremely vulnerable to attackers.
+Once we do that we will use log analytics workspace to monitor that traffic and finally plot it on a map using PowerShell and Sentinel.
 # Technologies Used
+- Virtualization/Cloud Platform: Azure
+- SIEM: Azure Sentinel
+- Log Management: Azure Log Analytics
+- Automation and Scripting: PowerShell
+- Geolocation Services: IP Geolocation.io
+- Network Services: RDP and ICMP
+- Operating Systems: Windows 10
+- Monitoring and Alerts: Windows Event Logs
+- Firewall Configuration: Windows Defender Firewall
+- Data Visualization: Azure Sentinel Workbooks
+# Skills and Lessons Learned
+- This lab was so much fun and challenging at points because I ran into quite a few problems.
+I gained so much practical experience having to work through issues along the way.
+This lab helped me gain valuable experience in setting up and configuring Azure Sentinel to monitor attacks in real-time.
+I also enjoyed playing around with log analytics.
 # Configuration Steps
 - The first thing we will do is create an Azure account.
 - An important note: At the end of this lab we need to circle back and delete the resource group with all of the resources in it.